AMITYEFET/Find-Flix/README.md

 🔑 *Gemini API Key* - Required to use the AI summary feature.
 You can get a free key from Google AI Studio.
 (Experimental)
 # 🔥 Change-Log
 *V1.00* - It's time for an official launch: find your next series or movie wite Find-Flix!
+# 📞 Contact Us
+**Have a question, suggestion, or report?
+We'd love to hear from you!**
+Email: amityefet262@gmail.com